JetBrains/guide/site/pycharm/tips/enable-ideavim/index.md

     href: 'https://plugins.jetbrains.com/plugin/7906-emacs-'
 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
-leadin: |
+---

 *Want to use your muscle memory from Vim?
 You can!*

 All the keybindings you remember from vim, plus it's configurable to use PyCharm specific functionality.
 You can pick and choose which keybindings you prefer.
----

 Vim keybindings for PyCharm are available, and configurable.
 If you are comfortable navigating with vim, you don't have to be uncomfortable in PyCharm.
 The keybindings can even be shared with some keybindings applying